gagolews/genieclust/.devel/sphinx/weave/sparse.rst

-Then we read the movie meta data and transform the movie IDs in the same way:
+Then we read the movie metadata and transform the movie IDs in the same way: